kirabase/hyper-shell/readme.md

 want to install the latest version of the React package.
 ```

+## The Roadmap head 🌈

+We are committed to bringing monthly updates to HyperShell to explore the possibilities of AI-powered tools further.
+In our roadmap, we have several exciting features planned, including:

+- **Support for Multiple LLMS**: We are working on expanding HyperShell's compatibility to include other popular Language Models like Bard and Cloude, offering you a wider range of options for generating commands.

+- **Troubleshooting Mode**: We understand the frustration of encountering terminal errors and issues.
+That's why we are developing a dedicated troubleshooting mode to assist you in resolving problems faster and with more accuracy, providing step-by-step guidance.

+- **Academy Mode**: We believe in continuous learning, and we're doubling down on it.
+The upcoming Academy mode will provide a comprehensive learning experience, with tutorials, exercises, and real-world examples to help you master the command-line and enhance your technical skills.

+We're excited to evolve and improve HyperShell to meet your needs and make your command-line experience even more powerful and enjoyable.

 ## Disclaimer 🫢

 This tool relies on OpenAI's GPT-3.5 Turbo model to generate bash commands from natural language descriptions.
 Please consider the following points when using this tool: